roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Manage clusters/Cluster certificates/Update the Kubernetes cluster certificates that are about to expire.md

     ![nodes](https://help-static-aliyun-doc.aliyuncs.com/assets/img/en-US/2635359951/p21600.png)

 2. In the CLI, run the following command.
-The response shows that the SUCCESSFUL parameter value of each master node is 1, and the SUCCESSFUL parameter value of each worker node indicates the number of worker nodes in the cluster.
+The response shows that the COMPLETIONS parameter value of each master node is 1, and the COMPLETIONS parameter value of each worker node indicates the number of worker nodes in the cluster.
 In this case, all certificates are updated.

     ```
     kubectl get job –nkube-system